iBicha/EmojiTexture/README.md

 ```
 ## TextMesh Pro support (Experimental)
 [TextMesh Pro](https://assetstore.unity.com/packages/essentials/beta-projects/textmesh-pro-84126) already supports emojis as sprites, but they need to be prepared beforehand, which makes it troublesome in terms of build size (and also a lot of manual work), if you want to support as many emojis as possible.
+This is where EmojiTexture comes in.
+It generates these sprites on the fly as they are needed.
 ## Setup
 - Import TextMesh Pro from the [Asset Store](https://assetstore.unity.com/packages/essentials/beta-projects/textmesh-pro-84126)
 - In the Player Settings, add `TMPRO_EMOJIS` to the [Scripting Define Symbols](https://docs.unity3d.com/Manual/PlatformDependentCompilation.html)